Climate webinar series

 Quote from Met Office Science Fellow Dr Fiona O'Connor - " It's very clear that if we want to stabilise the climate at a particular target, we have to limit our cumulative carbon-dioxide emissions."

-In this webinar, we considered what is meant by Net Zero and looked at the UK Government’s priorities for achieving their aim of reaching Net Zero by 2050.
+In this webinar in March 2023, we considered what is meant by Net Zero and looked at the UK Government’s priorities for achieving their aim of reaching Net Zero by 2050.
 We considered the science backdrop and how this can help with the implementation of Net Zero, sharing lessons learnt by the Met Office in implementing our Net Zero strategy.
 Finally, we discussed industry sustainability.
 We were joined by speakers from the University of Leeds, the Department for Energy Security and Net Zero, and the Civil Aviation Authority.

 You can view a recording of this event on YouTube or read an event summary.